Novo Nordisk's New Hemophilia-B Drug Will Have A Hard Time Getting Through FDA Panel

 Conclusion

 With this kind of tone, the FDA panel will definitely be asking plenty of safety questions to the Novo Nordisk staff at the meeting, and it is unclear if the company will be able to assuage the safety concerns.
-I would guess that even if Refixia is approved, the panel may recommend long term monitoring of patients, something which may obviate the convenience of less dosing due to the longer half-life of the product.
+I would guess that even if Refixia is approved, the panel may recommend long-term monitoring of patients, something which may obviate the convenience of less dosing due to the longer half-life of the product.
 So even if approved, marketing precautions taken may make Refixia less attractive than, say, Biogen's (NASDAQ:BIIB) Alprolix.

 Alprolix is a longer-acting factor IX already on the market without any PEG.
 Instead, it uses the Fc fusion protein to prolong the half-life, a naturally-occurring protein in humans.
 The fact that there is already a long-acting factor IX on the market is actually an added negative for the approval of Refixia because it lowers the benefit of putting Refixia on the market, given there is already something like it available to patients with a lower risk profile.